Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 Also, it is important to explicitly state the change you want.
 If you are disturbed by your partner’s negative comments, tell them so.
 “You don’t have to fight.
 You can just be frank and tell them, “Can you please change your behavior as I am feeling insecure?”
 That should do the trick,” Dr. Bhimani explains.

-The first step toward learning how to not be insecure in your relationship is practicing clear, concise, and conflict-free communication with your significant other.
+The first step toward learning how to overcome insecurity is practicing clear, concise, and conflict-free communication with your significant other.
 Do not beat around the bush or resort to passive-aggressive behavior to convey your displeasure at something your partner may have done.
 Lay it out as it is, without judgment or placing blame.

 5. Understand your partner’s motives

-However, the answer to “why does my significant other make me feel insecure” may not always be so plain and straightforward.
-If done consciously and with the intent of exercising control, making a partner feel insecure can be a romantic manipulation technique.
+If done consciously and with the intent of exercising control, making a partner feel insecure can be a form of romantic manipulation.
 Your partner may be targeting your vulnerabilities to make sure they have you eating out of their hand while putting minimal effort into the relationship.
 How you respond to or deal with feeling insecure in your relationship depends on the motive behind it, so make sure you get to the bottom of it.

 Related Reading: 12 Signs Of Insecure Women And How To Avoid Them